 Please note: the school expects all pupils who are feeling well and are at home isolating to engage with learning.
 We expect that all work set will be completed by pupils.

-What to do if I have problems with Microsoft Teams?
+What to do if I have IT problems?

 Have a look at our IT Support page – there are many links to guides but also you can log a support ticket by clicking on the red Support button at bottom right corner of the page: http://kettlethorpehigh.co.uk/itsupport